lukecbutler/lukecbutler/README.md

-- 👋 Hi, I’m @tarheelfan200
+- 👋 Hi, I’m Luke!
-- 👀 I’m interested in
+- 👀 I’m interested in building web apps / mobile apps for businesses.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning how to build & host my own live site.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me: email @ lcb9606@uncw.edu || text @ 8283170444
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I spent a month hiking up the Appalachain Trail!

 <!---
 tarheelfan200/tarheelfan200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.